yekutielyehuda/EXE-From-Base64/README.md

 ## Note:

-If the Base64 encoded content is not present in the script, it should be manually added to the designated location within the script (line 42).
+The Base64 encoded content is not present in the script, it should be manually added to the designated location within the script (line 42).